-The sizing of our clothes can vary depending on the designer/brand, the cut/design of the garment, and the fabric.
+The sizing of our clothes can sometimes vary depending on the cut/design of the garment and the fabric.
 However, we do try to remain consistent with our sizing, so that if you find you're normally a medium in our styles then this should be true unless otherwise noted.
 We know how frustrating it can be to figure out the right size so if you have questions about the fit of a specific garment, please do not hesitate to call us at 484-983-3758 or email firstname.lastname@example.org; we would be more than happy to assist you with your fit question!

 Otherwise, in general, a good guide for the way our clothing fits is as follows: